 RAILS AND TRANSIT IN WASHINGTON DC

 Historically, Washington, D.C. was one of the first cities in the United States to have regular rail service (over the Baltimore & Ohio).
 Later on, the big railroads such as the Pennsylvania served Washington.
-Today, freight is handled by CONRAIL, long distance passenger by AMTRAK, suburban service by the Maryland Department of Transportation and last, but not least, local transit by the Washington Metropolitan Area Transit Authority.
+Today, freight is handled by CONRAIL and it’s successors, long distance passenger by AMTRAK, suburban service by the Maryland Department of Transportation and Virginia Railway Express; and last, but not least, local transit by the Washington Metropolitan Area Transit Authority.

-DC Transit, a system of streetcars, fell apart several years before the WMATA (Metro) came into existence over a decade ago.
-Metro consists of 6 lines with over 70 stations and runs several hundred cars.
+DC Transit, a system of streetcars, fell apart several years before the WMATA (Metro) came into existence several decades ago.
+Metro consists of 6 lines with 91 stations and runs several hundred cars.

 There were several little-known railroads around Washington as late as the 1950’s.
 Washington & Old Dominion ran from Rosslyn, Va. (across the Potomac River from the Georgetown section of Washington) to Purcellville (past Vienna).
 Passenger service was discontinued in 1951 over this 45-mile line when a U.S. Mail franchise was cancelled.
 In its last year of operation, each trip averaged 17 passengers.
 The main freight business operated from Potomac Yard.
 Diesels replaced earlier electrical equipment.
 At one time, the Old Dominion served the dairy region which supplied most of the milk in the Washington area.
 The W&OD began in 1847 as the Alexandria, Loudoun & Hampshire in hopes of competing with the Chesapeake & Ohio Canal.
 It actually ran by the time of the Civil War.
 Plans to scale the Alleghenies never materialized and rails only reached Bluemont, a resort on the eastern slope of the Blue Ridge Mountains.
 It became the Washington & Ohio Railroad in 1868 and added “Western” to its name in 1883.
 Until 1912, it ran trains into Union Station.
 In 1912, it became the Washington & Old Dominion, was electrified, and moved its passenger terminal to Georgetown.
 Trains crossed the Potomac on an old aqueduct bridge.
 A branch to Great Falls, VA. was abandoned when the amusement park there closed.
 At the end, passenger equipment was usually a diesel-powered combine which took 2 hours and 45 minutes to go from Rosslyn to Purcellville.
 In 1956, The Chesapeake & Ohio bought the W&OD thinking a power plant was going to be built.
 It wasn’t, but the C&O subsidiary fared well during the construction of Dulles Airport.
 The Rosslyn branch was sold in 1962 for highway use and in 1965 the W&OD petitioned for abandonment.
 Much of the line is a hiking, biking, etc trail.